By D. W. Reynolds

 Belonging to the family of Benjamin is a man named Naaman, designated the son or else grandson of Benjamin through “Bela” and head of the family of Naamathites.
 Naaman, Bela, Bachir, Rosh or Rash are called sons of Benjamin (Genesis 46:21).
 Elswhere in the biblical book called Numbers 26:40 we find Naaman called “a Benjamite”.

 Also, in the Septuagint the ruler ‘Zophar”, is considered a “Naamathite”, as “Minaean”.
 He is in fact “king of the Minaeans”.
 In the Samaritan codex the descendants of Naaman are called Naamanites.
 The name of Bela may also have some connection to that of the Baliy or Belawi clan of the Banu Qudha’a.
-The latter interestingly were the people once living along the Yemeni coast between locales named Nu’man and Wadi Hamdh (Murray, 2012, p.
+The latter interestingly were the people once living in Western Arabia between locales named Nu’man and Wadi Hamdh (Murray, 2012, p.
 292).

 According to scholars, the Minaeans worshipped a God named Gaba, and one of their clans mentioned in their own inscriptions is the Gaba’an.
 Pliny in fact spoke of them as the Gebanitae.
 Perhaps coincidently, one ancient Minaean inscription speaks of the family of “Namhan” from the clan of Gaba’an (Pritchard, 2011, p.
 316).
 Another stela found 20 minutes from Ma’in speaks of “a free woman of Lihyan” (p.
 315).
 (We had discussed in a previous blogpost how the name of the Lihyanites or tribe of Lahiyan - a clan today of the black Hudhail near Mecca - was linked to the ancient Minaean presence further north at Dedan.)